vibe-d/webchat-tutorial/tutorial/tutorial.md

 }
 ```

 The name of this method is automatically mapped to a GET request to the path "/room".
 The `id` and `name` parameters mean that it will accept corresponding form fields passed through the query string.
-Again, we have to create the corresponding Diet template file, `room.dt`:
+Again, we have to create the corresponding Diet template file, `views/room.dt`:

 ```Diet
 doctype html